alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/execute-custom-code-during-tfs-build.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 to import the custom task you simply need to specify the task name and the assemblyFile in a  **&lt;UsingTask&gt;** directive, as you can see the path of the dll is..\sources\xxx where xxx is the path of the dll relative to the root of the source control system.
 Now if you do a check-in the next build will comprehend your custom task.
-This technique is useful, because you can be sure that each build always do a â€œGet Latestâ€ to build the latest version of the source, thus getting also every tool it need to do the build.
+This technique is useful, because you can be sure that each build always do a *Get Latest* to build the latest version of the source, thus getting also every tool it need to do the build.

 Now you can use this task wherever you want: